- This event has passed.

 About this Session:

 Caregivers can play a vital role in assisting families living with disabilities as they plan and prepare for disasters.
-Participants will gain the knowledge and understanding, especially regarding disability, needed to encourage families to take action now, before disaster strikes.
-Through an interactive session, military service providers, Extension educators, and caregivers will learn essential steps to help build family resilience.
+In this session, participants gain the knowledge and understanding, especially regarding disability, to encourage families to take action now, before disaster strikes.
+Through an interactive session, military service providers, Extension educators, and caregivers learn essential steps to help build family resilience.